-The Pacific Fishery Management Council uses RingCentral Meeting to host its virtual meetings.
+The Pacific Fishery Management Council uses RingCentral to host its virtual meetings.
 Here’s what you need to know to successfully attend and participate in one of our meetings.

 - Download and install the RingCentral app.

-Limitations of joining via web browser:
+Join via a web browser:

 I’ve heard I might need a panelist invite.
 How does it work?

-- If you are using the RingCentral meeting application, you do not need a panelist invite to be able to participate.
+- If you are using the RingCentral application, you do not need a panelist invite to be able to participate.

 RingCentral offers an app available in both iOS and Android app stores.
 Download and install the application to your smartphone or tablet to participate.